Imperfect detectors for adversarial tasks with applications to quantum key distribution: Application to QKD

 We make use of \cite[Theorem 4.1a.]{arqand2025marginal} and the proof of \cite[Theorem 4.2a.]{arqand2025marginal}, which considers a sequence of channels depicted in \cref{fig:EATChannels} (we model a QKD protocol in terms of these channels in \cref{subsec:MEATIIDQKD}).
 The registers \( S_j \) represent secret information, while \( E_j \) and \( C_j \) correspond to a quantum adversarial register and publicly announced classical registers, respectively.

-This can be better understood by stating the final goal of the MEAT theorem --- to lower bound the conditional R\'enyi entropy $H_{\alpha}^\uparrow(S_1^n\vert C_1^n E_n) \gtrapprox \sum_i h_{\vert c_1^{j-1}}(c_j)$ in terms of single-round quantities $h_{\vert c_1^{j-1}}(c_j)$ which only depend on a single $\mathcal{M}_j$.
+This can be better understood by stating the final goal of the MEAT theorem --- to lower bound the conditional R\'enyi entropy of the output of the sequence of channels depicted in \cref{fig:EATChannels}, $H_{\alpha}^\uparrow(S_1^n\vert C_1^n E_n) \gtrapprox \sum_i h_{\vert c_1^{j-1}}(c_j)$ in terms of single-round quantities $h_{\vert c_1^{j-1}}(c_j)$ which only depend on a single channel $\mathcal{M}_j$.
 (Note that $\sum_i h_{\vert c_1^{j-1}}(c_j)$ in the approximate inequality above is more accurately thought of as a form of statistical estimator for the conditional R\'enyi entropy rather than a lower bound.
-This can be used in the security proof as in \cite[Eq.
-(108)]{kamin2025r}.)
+This can be used in the security proof as in \cite{kamin2025r,tupkary2026rigorouscompletesecurityproof}.)
 Here, each $c_j$ is a particular public announcement stored in the register $C_j$.
 While the precise definition of this entropy is not essential for our purposes, the placement of the registers plays an important role in its interpretation.
 The entropic quantity bounds the amount of information the ``public'' registers $E_n$ and $C_1^n$ have about the ``secret'' registers $S_1^n$ at the end of the sequence of channels.
 Importantly, the single-round quantities $h_{\vert c_1^{j-1}}(c_j)$ can be different for different rounds.
 Further, the functions can also depend on past public announcements $c_1^{j-1}$.

 To summarise, the key features of the abstract theorems are as follows: \textbf{Main result of MEAT:} $H_{\alpha}^\uparrow(S_1^n\vert C_1^n E_n) \gtrapprox \sum_i h_{\vert c_1^{j-1}}(c_j)$ \begin{itemize} \item The multi-round entropic term needs to be lower bounded.
 Here, $S_1^n$ can be understood to be secret registers, while $C_1^n$ and $E_n$ can be understood to be public/adversarial registers. \item The single-round quantity can be different for different rounds. \item The single-round quantity can depend on past announcements $c_1^{j-1}$. \end{itemize}